James P. Curtin, MBA, LCADC

 Director – Information Technology

-Michael Buonauro hails from Bergen County, New Jersey and has worked in the IT and Communications field for 32 years.
+Michael Buonauro hails from Bergen County, New Jersey and has worked in the IT and Communications fields for 32 years.
 Prior to joining the Daytop New Jersey team, he worked as the Director of IT for the Daytop National Organization based in New York, where he managed a team of fifteen people responsible for maintaining and delivering IT services to twenty-eight facilities spread over six states.

 In his current position as Director of the Daytop New Jersey IT Department, he oversees operations which provide services to six facilities throughout the State of New Jersey and is responsible for developing technology plans, producing and maintaining IT equipment budgets, acting as a HIPPA Security Officer, managing all communication systems (cell phones, IP intra-facility phones) and managing all IT contracts.
 He is also the senior Administrator for Daytop New Jersey’s Electronic Health Record and provides extensive support for all media output.